 If you aren’t already driving – the first thing you need is experience!
-This may sound like stating the obvious, but it’s well worth mentioning.
 Nothing can prepare you better for learning how to start a trucking company than hands-on over-the-road experience.
+This may sound like stating the obvious, but it’s worth mentioning.

 2. Choose a business entity

-When you form an LLC, most states require that you appoint a registered agent.
+Most states require you to appoint a registered agent when you form an LLC.
 A registered agent accepts and sends legal documents on your behalf.
 They’ll also receive compliance and tax information and be the direct point of contact with the state.

-As you continue to investigate how to start a trucking company, you’ll discover the need to obtain an EIN (employer identification number) for your LLC.
+As you continue investigating how to start a trucking company, you’ll discover the need to obtain an EIN (employer identification number) for your LLC.
 Getting an EIN is critical to your business and required for many aspects of operation, including opening a business bank account.

 3. Choose a business name

-Be memorable – it is a key element of how to start a trucking company built for success.
-Choosing a unique business name is needed for legal requirements but choosing a distinctive and easy-to-remember name is essential for marketing purposes.
+Be memorable – it is a crucial element of how to start a trucking company built for success.
+A unique business name is needed for legal requirements but choosing a distinctive and easy-to-remember name is essential for marketing purposes.

 Think about how you want your business to be perceived.
 Write down words associated with your business on slips of paper and then mix and match in different combinations to generate creative ideas.
 Be sure the name you choose is relevant to transportation, is not too lengthy, and is translatable.

 Legal business names cannot be duplicated in the same industry or geographic location.
-To see if the name you’re considering is available for use, search for the name using the USPTO website’s electronic search system.
+To see if the name you’re considering is available, search for the name using the USPTO website’s electronic search system.

 4. Register your business